 Personal Factors Affecting Premiums

-• Family Medical History: Your family’s medical history also affects premium calculations.
-A history of serious medical conditions in close relatives, such as diabetes, cancer, stroke, dementia, or heart disease, may result in higher premiums.
+Your family’s medical history also influences premiums.
+A history of serious conditions, such as diabetes, cancer, stroke, dementia, or heart disease, may increase costs.

-• Weight: Insurers, consider your body mass index (BMI) when calculating life insurance costs.
-According to the NHS, a healthy BMI (between 18.5 and 24.9) is preferable, as higher BMI levels may indicate a higher risk of health problems, leading to increased premiums.
+Insurers consider your body mass index (BMI) when calculating premiums.
+According to the NHS, a healthy BMI (between 18.5 and 24.9) is ideal.
+Higher BMI levels may indicate greater health risks, leading to increased costs.

 These factors collectively influence the cost of life insurance premiums, and it’s essential to be aware of their implications when selecting a policy.
-Understanding these elements will empower you to make well-informed decisions about your life insurance coverage.
+Understanding these elements will empower you to make well-informed decisions about your life insurance cover.

 Factors Affecting Life Insurance Premiums: Activities, Policies, and More